Mount Edith Cavell: Notable ascents

-In Philately
+In philately

 Mount Edith Cavell was featured on a $1 Canadian stamp issued on December 4, 1930.

 Climate

-Based on the Köppen climate classification, the mountain is located in a subarctic climate zone with cold, snowy winters, and mild summers.
-Temperatures can drop below -20 °C with wind chill factors below -30 °C. Precipitation runoff from the mountain drains into tributaries of the Athabasca River.
+Based on the Köppen climate classification, the mountain is in a subarctic climate zone with cold, snowy winters, and mild summers.
+Temperatures can drop below −20 °C with wind chill factors below −30 °C. Precipitation runoff from the mountain drains into tributaries of the Athabasca River.